LOFAR early-time search for coherent radio emission from Short GRB 181123B: Modelling and interpretation

 Assuming a 2.1 M$_{\odot}$ magnetar was formed, we can predict the expected pulsar emission from this source assuming the model proposed by \cite{totani2013} \citep[see also ][]{pshirkov2010} following the method outlined in \cite{rowlinson2019b}.
 The predictions made in the following section only change slightly for the 1.4 M$_{\odot}$ magnetar and hence the conclusions drawn hold even if the magnetar has a lower mass. \cite{totani2013} showed that the radio flux density of the pulsar like emission produced by the newly formed magnetar is given by

-where $D_{\rm lum}$ is the luminosity distance in Gpc, $\nu_{obs}$ is the frequency in MHz and $\epsilon_r$ is the efficiency.
+where $D_{\rm lum}$ is the luminosity distance in Gpc, $\nu_{obs}$ is the frequency in MHz, $R = 10^{6} R_6$ cm is the radius of the magnetar and $\epsilon_r$ is the efficiency.
 In this model we assume that the pulsar magnetic field axis is directed towards Earth \citep[see the discussion in ][]{rowlinson2017} and that the magnetar is emitting via dipole radiation \citep[see ][ for further discussion]{lasky2017}.
 In this analysis, we take the typical pulsar efficiency of $10^{-4}$ \citep[e.g. ][]{taylor1993} but note that this value is poorly known \citep[see ][ for further discussion]{rowlinson2019, rowlinson2019b}.
 Taking into account the uncertain parameters in the models, namely $f$ and $\epsilon_{r}$, we find that the predicted flux density is given by

 The fraction $f$ can be constrained to be $3.45\pm0.29$ \citep{rowlinson2014,rowlinson2019}.
 Therefore, given the predicted value of $F_{\nu}$, the allowed range of $f$, and the observed LOFAR upper limit of the flux density at the position of GRB 181123B in the 400 seconds integrated observation of 153 mJy, we find that $\epsilon_r \le 6\times 10^{-8}$.
-Therefore, as no emission was detected, it is shown that GRB 181123B either did not form a magnetar, the surrounding medium is effectively blocking the emission, the beaming of the radio emission is different to that of the X-ray emission or the model proposed by \cite{totani2013} is not correct.
+Therefore, as no emission was detected, it is shown that GRB 181123B either did not form a magnetar (consistent with the expectation if associated with the candidate host galaxy at $z=1.8$), the surrounding medium is effectively blocking the emission, the beaming of the radio emission is different to that of the X-ray emission or the model proposed by \cite{totani2013} is not correct.
 In \cite{anderson2020}, they consider the same model for the short GRB 180805A, however for that event the emission was predicted to be too faint to be observable due to having a lower energy magnetar (from fitting the X-ray light curve its spin was slower and the magnetic field was lower than that fitted for GRB 181123B).
 More observations of other GRBs will be required to increase the statistical significance of this non-detection and to explore the observed range of magnetic fields and spin periods.